ShenyanCao/Mine-VocabTalk/README.md

 # **VocabTalk**
 *Lilian Cao*

-*Check Point 3 - Basic Functionality "Alpha"*

-# Part 1: Updated Project Plan
+# Part 1: Project Design
-## Summary of Project
+## 1. Summary of Project
 It is crucial that children have explicit and robust instruction in vocabulary, to support their verbal and written communication.
 The existing apps in current market usually will let little kids view several pictures and meanwhile play a word sound to them, then ask them to select the correct picture that corresponds to the word they heard.
-These exsitng apps helps little kids build up vocabulary and enhance their listening skills, but not oral skills.
-Our new app will show little kids a picture and ask them to tell what it is.
+These exsitng apps helps kids build up vocabulary and enhance their listening skills, but not oral skills.
+Our new app will show kids a picture and ask them to tell what it is.
 If they cannot speak out the correct word, they can hear the correct pronunciation of the word to learn from it.
 Our new app will not only help little kids build up vocabulary and enhance listening skills, but also improve their oral language skills.
 A survey shows that 43% of U.S. kids often use educational apps <sup>1</sup>, so there will be a big market for our educational game app.

-## Project Analysis
+## 2. Project Analysis
-### Target Audience
+### 2.1.
+Target Audience
-Kids start to talk between 12 to 18 months of age.
-Once they can talk, they are ready to fast expand their vocabulary. **Our target audience is little kids that are between 2 to 5 years old and ready to talk**.
-Traditionally, little kids between 2 to 5 years old are educated with flashcards, our app is like interactive digital flashcards, so they will be interested in using our interactive app to learn new things.
-After 5 years old, kids will gradually lose interest in figuring out pictures, rather they would need to start to spell words and reading paragraphs.
+Once kids can talk, they are ready to fast expand their vocabulary. **Our target audience are kids that are over 4 years old and ready to talk**.
+Traditionally, little kids are educated with flashcards, our app is like interactive digital flashcards, so they will be interested in using our interactive app to learn new things.

 The first step to reach the audience is by introducing and discussing the app with preschool students in the neighbourhood.
 Then I plan to introduce the app in social media, like Facebook.

-### Primary Purpose
+### 2.2.
+Primary Purpose
 A strong vocabulary is critical to language development.
 The idea of our vocabulary educational app for little kids is to encourage them to speak out new words, developing their oral language and vocabulary skills in a fun and interactive way.

-### Value Proposition
+### 2.3.
+Value Proposition
 Vocabulary is one of the early literacy skills that researchers say is important for children to have in order to learn to read<sup>2</sup>.
 The more vocabulary children have, the easier it will be for them to understand what they are reading.
 However, vocabulary remains one of the most difficult skills to teach <sup>3</sup>.
 Research has also shown that early childhood teachers spend an average of only five minutes per day explicitly developing oral language and vocabulary skills<sup>3</sup>, which leaves little opportunity to engage kids inconversations that can promote vocabulary development.
 At home, parents can use traditional flashcards to help little kids expand their vocabulary, but it takes a lot of time and effort.
 The problem that little kids tend to have limited exposure to vocabulary-enhancing activities at home or in educational settings has led me to the idea to develop this new app.
 Little kids can have interative ways to learn vocabulary from our app and talk to our app to show that they know the words.
 They can develop their vocabulary and oral skills at the same time.
 Beside, teachers and parents can save time in teaching and communicating with kids.

-### Success Criteria
+### 2.4.
+Success Criteria
 1) Little kids can easily use the app to expand their vocabulary and improve oral communication skills.
 2) Parents can easily track their kids' learning progress.
 3) Littile kids are interested in using the app.
 4) The app can be used without interent connection.

-### Competitor Analysis
+### 2.5.
+Competitor Analysis
 The existing MyVocabulary app is one of our competitor, who has about 2K ratings.
 It was developed by An Banh.
 In this app, words are grouped in different categories, like fruits, animals, vegetables and so on.
 For each word, the app would show several pictures and ask kids to select the correct one.
 This app helps little kids build up vocabulary and enhance their listening skills.
 This app is easy to use and includes thousands of words across 30+ levels.
 Kids needs to pass certain levels to unlock new levels and track their progress.
 The game mechanics would make kids want to keep learning.
 And no internet connection is required to play.

 Similar to the existing MyVocabulary app, our new app will group words in different categories.
 But the interative method for each word will be different.
 Our app will show a picture to the kids, ask them to tell what it is.
 If they know the correct answer, they will see the next picture and learn next word.
 If their answer is wrong, kids can choose to try again or listen to the correct answer.
 If they do not know the answer, they can listen to the correct pronunciation before recording.
 Compared to MyVocabulary app, our app will not only help kids develop vocabulary and listening skills, but also oral skills.
 Besides, in our app, kids will have the right to choose any category to work on.
 Compared to MyVocabulary app, kids will have more freedom to choose what to work on based on their best interest when using our app.

-### Monetization Model
+### 2.6.
+Monetization Model
 - Advertisement
 - In-app purchase if want customers want to remove advertisement.

-### Initial Design
+### 2.7.
+Initial Design
 **MVP:**
 - P0 - Young kids should be able to view a list of categories and choose one from the list.
 - P0 - Young kids should be able to view one picture at a time via the app, and tell the app what it is.
 If their answer is correct, the kids can view the next picture.
 If their answer is wrong, the kids can choose to try again or listen to the correct answer.